Tars4815/belvedere-summer-school/docs/module6/getting-started.md

 After you’ve installed and started Apache/XAMPP, you can access files in your htdocs directory through a localhost URL.
 Assuming your htdocs directory is *C:xampphtdocs*, you can access it in your browser with:

 ` http://localhost `

+## Choosing a text editor

+This module is strongly focused in coding, despite if no prior knowledge of HTML, CSS and JS is needed.
+For this reason, a proper and efficient text editor is highly recommended.
+We suggest to use **[Visual Studio Code](https://github.com/microsoft/vscode)** with Prettier extension installed.